 For example, if the field is for a person’s name, it should be labeled appropriately as either “Full Name” or have two separate fields labeled as “First Name” and “Last Name.”

-A participant using your survey should be able to tab through the form and fill out all the fields before getting to the “Submit” button, or they may not even realise that additional fields exist.
+A participant using your survey should be able to tab through the form and fill out all the fields before getting to the “Submit” button, or they may not even realize that additional fields exist.

-It is also a best practice habit for developing a well structured survey so you can kill two birds with one stone.
+It is also a best practice habit for developing a well-structured survey so you can kill two birds with one stone.

-All required fields in EngagementHQ are automatically marked with an asterix indicating to the participant using the screen reader that they are required.
+All required fields in EngagementHQ are automatically marked with an Asterix indicating to the participant using the screen reader that they are required.